If you’re like me, you love the sunshine that the summer season has to offer – especially after what has been a very dreary spring for many of us.

 And the #1 summer skincare routine is the daily and multiple application of sunscreen… right?
 Yes, but with a new appreciation for how to best protect your face and body from both the sun and the chemicals in sunscreen.

 After conducting their research, the scientists found that using sunscreen the approved way for just one day (applying about 1 ounce every 2 hours when in the sun) increased the amount of four chemical sunscreen active ingredients – avobenzone, ecamsule, octocrylene, and oxybenzone – in the bloodstream to levels the FDA says triggers the need for more testing, potentially raising concerns.

 “The fact that an ingredient is absorbed through the skin and into the body does not mean the ingredient is unsafe,” says Theresa Michele, M.D., director of the FDA’s Division of Nonprescription Drug Products and one of the study’s authors.
 “Rather, this finding supports the FDA’s call to determine the safety of sunscreen ingredients for repeated use.”

-While our skin isn’t a sponge, it’s certainly taking in some ingredients that we apply to our bodies and transporting them further down into the body where they may or may not make it into the bloodstream.
+While our skin isn’t a sponge, it’s certainly taking in some ingredients that we apply to our body and transporting them further down into the body where they may or may not make it into the bloodstream.